Hiking Longleaf Flatwoods Reserve

 The reserve offers miles of trails for both hiking and equestrian use.
 The parking lot has ample room for horse trailers, too.
 On my first stop, I only spent about half an hour, seeing little at first besides open fields speckled with the reserve’s namesake, the longleaf pines.
 But I dug in more during my second trip, a nice foggy morning in winter, and enjoyed each of my six miles through thick forest.
 You may spot deer, but the birding is particularly good.

-What are the Trails Like?
+What are the Hiking Trails Like?

 On a weekend, I usually see one a couple of vehicles parked here.
 Yet the trails and the area are expansive.
-For that reason, you will have plenty of solitude by yourself or with a hiking partner.
+So, you will have plenty of solitude by yourself or with a hiking partner.
 This is purely a hiking and camping area.
 So you will find no amenities such as grills, picnic benches, or other facilities.
 But the hiking is a no miss – enjoy the scenery and quiet!